 Calculating the salt brine percentage is really easy.
 The formula looks as follows:

-salt is the amount of salt expressed in grams; and
+- is the amount of salt expressed in grams ();

-water is the amount of water needed to prepare the required solution; expressed in milliliters
+- is the volume of water needed to prepare the required solution in milliliters (); and

 The salt brine calculator

-Have you ever come across a recipe that looked really interesting, but it required using a 2% brine, so you decided to give up as you were not sure what that means?
-This will never happen again - we are here to help you!
+Have you ever come across a recipe that looked really interesting, but it required using a 2% brine, so you decided to give up as you were not sure what that meant?
+That will never happen again - we are here to help you!
 Next time, just use our brine calculator!
-Remember that you can perform your calculations in any direction - just fill in the two fields you know.
+Remember that you can perform your calculations in any direction - simply fill in the two fields you know.

 Here's an example.
 Let's assume that you need 2.5 liters of 2% brine solution (don't worry, you can switch between different units using our brine calculator).